IngaMal/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the [following link](http://www.youtube.com/watch?v=XOEN9W05_4A).
 An updated version of this dataset can be found [here](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions).
 It includes labels of postural transitions between activities and also the full raw inertial signals instead of the ones pre-processed into windows.

-You can find original dataset using [link from course project](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) or [this folder]().
+You can find original dataset using [link from course project](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

 Created the [tiny dataset](), use the following: